Antidepressants are a common treatment for individuals experiencing depression, anxiety, and other mental health conditions.

 For example, case reports from 2021 describe how the antidepressants venlafaxine and duloxetine can lead to liver injury, though these were isolated events.

-If you need help covering the cost of medications, Optum Perks free Discount Card could help you save up to 80% off prescription drugs.
-Follow the links on drug names to see how much you may be able to save on that medication or search for a specific drug here.
+If you need help covering the cost of medications, the free Optum Perks Discount Card could help you save up to 80% on prescription drugs.
+Follow the links on drug names for savings on that medication, or search for a specific drug here.

 Worsened mental health symptoms